 We replaced a pair of low doors between the living and dining rooms with a column screen to take advantage of ceiling height and allow light in from both sides of the house.
 This also gives more visibility to the handsome set of glazed doors and transoms, originally part of an old shop façade, which was incorporated into the house in the early 20th century.
 Color also became a unifying element between adjacent areas.
 We used a rich but soft palette on walls and applied a medium blue color on the connecting hall floors.
 The rooms now fit more easily together and provide a setting for a collection of art and decorative arts that is as eclectic as their architectural setting.

 There are three approaches to using antiques in current decoration: to create period rooms that reflect a certain date; to furnish rooms with antiques for the same date but not necessarily intended to all be in the same room; or to create a mix of furniture that is old and new juxtaposed for their shape, color, and patina.
-The contrast of the newly blue lacquered Parsons dining table from the 1970s surrounded by the Portuguese chairs is a strong example of this.
+The contrast of the newly blue lacquered Parsons dining table from the 1970s surrounded by the Portuguese chairs is a strong example of this third approach.
 The rich collection of architectural elements in the dining room is unified by the wallpaper, an 18th-century English pattern of alternating stripes.
 Over the commodes is one of a pair of gouaches by Franz Kaisermann.
 These capriccios, one depicting the Arch of Titus and the other the Temple of Sibyl at Tivoli, complement the architectural themes of the room.